davisjam/davisjam.github.io/_pages/research.md

 Data science techniques have been adopted across most business enterprises.
 These techniques include the use of analysis pipelines to automatically and repeatedly process batches of data.
 Reproducing and extending these pipelines is a critical aspect of modern data science, and it is also an error-prone task.
-We have worked with a team at IBM Research (Almaden) on applying data provenance techniques to the data science context, facilitating pipeline reproduction and extension.
+We have worked with a team at IBM Research (Almaden) on applying provenance techniques to the data science context, facilitating pipeline reproduction and extension.

 1. How might provenance be applied to assist data scientists? ([VLDB'20](.))
    - We built a system called Ursprung tailored to the data science context.